-My name is ANNA.
+Hi, my name is ANNA.
 I speak, read and write English, Russian and Japanese.
-For almost eight years I have been telling other people’s stories through INTERPRETATION and TRANSLATION.
-Now I would like to tell my own tale with my BLOG.
+For more than eight years I have been telling other people’s stories through INTERPRETATION and TRANSLATION.
+Now I would like to tell my own story.

 This blog is about:

 - Very important paperwork